 Can you think of other cases where commentators read the events of their own eras back into Tanakh?
-For some examples:

 - R"A Saba reads Esther's being forcibly taken to the King's palace in light of the forced conversions of Portuguese Jewry in his own time.1 See Esther's Relations with Achashverosh.

 - U. Cassuto portrays Yitro as a diplomatic leader coming to visit Moshe so as to recognize the new people which had just emerged from slavery and joined the league of nations.
-In this he is likely influenced by events of his own day – the establishment of the State of Israel and the hope that it similarly gain recognition from surrounding countries.
+In this reading, he was likely influenced by events of his own day – the establishment of the State of Israel and the hope that it would similarly gain recognition from surrounding countries.
 See Yitro's Visit – Purpose and Significance.